-Bennett Architectural was commissioned for the refurbishment of the Grade II listed Arkwright House building in Manchester, working with VINCI Construction with designs Sheppard Robson architects.
+Bennett Architectural were commissioned for the refurbishment of the Grade II listed Arkwright House building in Manchester, working with VINCI Construction and designs by Sheppard Robson architects.

 The system used was the Kawneer AA110 curtain walling system with a 175mm extended face cap around the perimeter of each of the 3 lightwell screens.

-Each lightwell also had a pressed metal feature band around the screens creating a picture frame effect in a different colour to the stickwork.
+Each lightwell also had a pressed metal feature band around the screens, thus creating a picture frame effect in a different colour to the stickwork.

 Rob Bennett, Sales Director at Bennett Architectural commented,